Conor Niland: Career

+In June 2024, Niland published his "underdog's memoir" of his tennis career, The Racket: On Tour with Tennis’s Golden Generation – and the other 99%.

 Personal life

 Although Niland was born in Birmingham, his parents moved the family back to Limerick when he was 2 years old.
 He stayed there until the age of 16, when he went to Millfield, the public school in Somerset that is renowned for its sporting prowess.
 After three years there, Niland went to study English at University of California, Berkeley, before leaving to focus on playing tennis professionally in 2005.
 His father, Ray, played at corner back for the Mayo senior Gaelic football team, while his sister Gina is a former Irish No.1 tennis player.

+Niland lives in Dublin with his wife, Síne, and two children, Emma and Tom.